nodejs/package-maintenance/docs/drafts/DEPRECATE-GUIDELINES.md

 ### Taking Further Actions

+Once you've identified a package may be unmaintained, there are some basic actions you can take to help yourself:

+- Fork the repo and enhance the code yourself.
+  - If you don't want to publish a modified copy under a different name, then consider using a tool like <https://github.com/ds300/patch-package>.
+- Consider becoming a maintainer for the package.
+- Search for a maintained alternative that may meet your requirements better.
-Once you've identified a package may be unmaintained, please open an issue for the Node.js package-maintenance working group to check and identify path forward.
+- Please open an issue for the Node.js package-maintenance working group so that we may request for npm ownership in case someone's interested in maintaining the package.

 ## For Package Owners